 While the mobile app space is ever-expanding, a 2019 study shows that 25 percent of mobile apps downloaded worldwide were used only once.
 Herein lies the biggest challenge facing mobile apps today: user retention.

-Luckily, a well-executed multichannel messaging strategy addresses this challenge.
+Luckily, a well-executed omnichannel messaging strategy addresses this challenge.
+Whether you're sending transactional or marketing messages, it helps to understand the strengths and weaknesses of each channel.
 Let’s hop into some of the key benefits and limitations of three messaging channels: mobile push, in-app messaging, and SMS.

 Mobile Push Notifications